-Skip fire operation increases cylinder torque pulse magnitude for fired cylinders, and spaces the fired cylinder torque pulses farther from each other in time than all-cylinder operation.
-This introduces more low frequency content in the torque excitations on the drivetrain and thus of the vehicle's chassis.
+Expansion of DSF Operating through Torque Smoothing Skip fire operation increases cylinder torque pulse magnitude for fired cylinders, and spaces the fired cylinder torque pulses farther from each other in time than all-cylinder operation.
+This introduces more low-frequency content in the torque excitations on the drivetrain and thus of the vehicle's chassis.
 The basic idea of eDSF is to use an electric motor-generator unit (MGU) to counter the low frequency excitation.
-This smoothing torque should be used optimally to obtain the maximum benefit of reducing perceived accelerations while minimizing energy losses in the process of storing and providing torque/power from the MGU.

-A countering torque waveform can be generated as conceptually shown in Figure 2.
+A countering torque waveform can be generated as conceptually shown in Figure 4.
 Here the large, wider-spaced torque pulses from combustion are partially captured by an MGU negative (generating) torque pulse, and stored in an energy storage device such as a battery or capacitor.
-During skipped cylinder events this energy is reapplied on the powertrain in the form of a positive torque pulse or wave.
-In practice the electric torque pulses only partially reproduce the missing combustion torque pulses, due to MGU torque and power limitations.
+During skipped cylinder events, this energy is reapplied on the powertrain in the form of a positive torque pulse or wave.
+In practice, the electric torque pulses only partially reproduce the missing combustion torque pulses, due to MGU torque and power limitations.
 Lower magnitude pulses or waveforms that reproduce some of the characteristics of the skipped combustion torque pulses are used.
-In this manner the lower frequency components of the resultant combined torque waveform are reduced as shown at right in the figure.
+In this manner, the lower frequency components of the resultant combined torque waveform are reduced as shown at right in the figure.
 The torque excitation spectral components are shifted to higher frequencies where vehicle attenuation characteristics generally better, and also less perceptible by humans.
-Figure 3 shows human wholebody vibration perception characteristics [6], in which the frequency range 0.5 to 12Hz is the most perceptible in various directions of vibration.
+Figure 5 shows human whole-body FIGURE 5 Human Sensitivity to Vibration, from ISO2631-1 [6]